 Like Three SOS, Vodafone Stay Mobile Insurance is only available to customers purchasing from Vodafone.
 An interesting point on their insurance is that your first claim will cost €75 with the second costing more.
 Again, you are permitted to make two claims per year.

-When purchasing with the Carphone Warehouse, you can insurance your new phone on any network with Geek Squad.
+When purchasing a smartphone from Carphone Warehouse, you can insure your new phone on any network with Team Knowhow (formerly Geek Squad).
 This policy, for a Samsung Galaxy S7, costs €15.99 per month.
 In the event of you needing to claim, you will pay an excess of €70.
 Geek Squad Insurance also includes Tech Support and does not limit your claims per year.

 This is the conclusion the majority of people will reach.
 Sure enough, you can claim on your house insurance and you’ll have the peace of mind knowing you’re covered.
 The problem is the cost in the event of a claim.
 Many house insurance policies that cover contents will charge a full excess for a claim.
 House insurance policies have higher excesses, usually around €500.
 Plus, should you make a claim, you will see your premium increase and too many claims could make you uninsurable.
 However, should your home insurer have specific stipulations around gadgets, it’s likely to be a very good option.